For info on Site 1 plans click here..

 "Josh also raised the issue in person with senior Southern Water officers at a recent meeting.
 They confirmed that a full investigation is now underway.
 We’re very aware that the smell tends to get worse during the summer months, so we’re pushing hard to get this resolved ASAP."

-Complaints about the smell should be made to Southern Water via their website www.southernwater.co.uk/report-a-problem or their Customer Service telephone number: 0330 303 0368.
+Complaints about the smell should be made to Southern Water via their website at www.southernwater.co.uk/report-a-problem or by calling their Customer Service telephone number: 0330 303 0368.
 You may wish to let the MP's office know as well.
 Email: josh.babarinde.mp@parliament.uk

 03 May - No SHRA Discount at Rustico - A member has informed us that, for the moment, Rustico, the new owners of Simply Italian at The Waterfront, do not offer the discount to SHRA members that Simply Italian did.